cinarkaan/Rumaroll-Unity3d--/README.md

 <h1>Structures Of Scripts</h1>

-<p>The all scripts explained and conduct hierarchy of them on the following as briefly.</p>
+<p>The all scripts explained and conduct hierarchy of them on the following as briefly.
+(What are works ? , How are used ? , The logic of conduct...) e.g was explained.</p>

-<h2>Platform Managers</h2>
+<h2>Platform Manager</h2>

 <p>The platform that consists of colurful tiles and dynamics are initialized in here.
-This manager always works as firstly.</p>
+According to the stage , it creates the platform and find unique solution each time(By DFS Algorithm).
+Beside this and the operations that includes all of them are excecuted by this script.This manager always works as firstly.</p>

 <h2>Event Manager</h2>

 <p>The events that consists of both diamonds and coins are initialized in here.
-That is second works after platform manager.</p>
+E.g the after the collides with player as well as placed on the platform..That is second works after platform manager.</p>

 <h2>Obstacles Manager</h2>

 <p>All obstacles are initialized in here.
-This scripts are triggered as third order.</p>
+According to the stage the certain obstacles are placed on the platform.
+After of that , the moves of obstacles are launched in here.
+This scripts are triggered as third order. </p>

 <h2>Enemy Manager</h2>

 <p>At the latest , this script runs.
-All enemies are initialized in here.</p>
+All enemies are initialized in here.
+The enemy are moved as autonomic by the both A* and special algorithm.
+The moving path are created in here , the mechanics of move are launhed in here.
+Finally the enemy is placed on the platform. </p>

+<h2>Rolling Cube Controller</h2>

+<p>The main control center of player cube .
+All operations , game mechanics that belongs of player cubes are executed in here.
+As well as if the player want to use shield.
+Or after the each move of player , the gps are updated in here then it sets to UIController</p>

+<h2>Aspect Controller</h2>

+<p>In here the player controls the aspect point view of the cube.
+When the player use the swipe from Controller.
+This script are updated the aspect point view toward to the player cube.</p>

+<h2>UI Controller</h2>

+<p>Player controls the user interfaces objects(Buttons , swipes ,clicks) e.g are controlled in here.
+Briefly the operations about the UI are placed in this script.
+The all UI operations either keyboard or screen(Mobile) is conducted by this scripts.</p>

+<h2>Game Map Controller</h2>

+<p>The game map to see where the player is placed are conducted in this script.
+The script are initialized after platform manager.
+It adjusts as stage.</p>

+<h2>Server Manager</h2>

+<p>The top structure in Multiplayer.
+First , this script are executed in multiplayer scene to init server settings that was adjusted by main menu side.
+It runs before Network Platform Manager script.
+It controls the connect and disconnect, kick of , sets authorized e.g that belongs the player cube.
+At the end of the game the struct is disposed.</p>

+<h2>Network Platform Manager</h2>

+<p>Just like the platform manager at the singleplayer side.
+The script conducts the operations belongs on the platform.
+It runs end of the server manager.</p>

+<h2>Network UI Manager</h2>

+<p>Just like the UIManager at the singleplayer side.
+The script conducts the operations belongs on UI.
+It runs end of the server manager.</p>

+<h2>Network Cube Controller</h2>

+<p>Just like the UIManager at the singleplayer side.
+The script conducts the operations belongs on Player(game mechanics , e.g).
+It runs end of the Network UI Manager , which is the control mechanics assigned as dynamic the player that connected.</p>